Rhymney Railway: Rhymney Railway proposed

 The Taff Vale Railway had a branch line to Llancaiach, where there were productive collieries.
 This spate of railway building in South Wales, mirroring that in England, encouraged thoughts of a railway serving the Rhymney ironworks.
 An agreement was reached with the Taff Vale Railway that it would convey the Rhymney traffic over its line from Llancaiach.
 Separate dock facilities at Cardiff would be provided, at what became Bute East Dock.

-A Bill for the Rhymney Railway went to Parliament in the 1854 session and received Royal Assent on 24 July 1854.
+A bill for the Rhymney Railway went to Parliament in the 1854 session and received royal assent on 24 July 1854 as the Rhymney Railway Act 1854 (17 & 18 Vict. c. cxciii).
 It was to build a railway from the Rhymney ironworks, down the west bank of the River Rhymney, to a junction with the Newport, Abergavenny and Hereford Railway near Hengoed.
 This main line was to be 9+1/2 mi long, and there was also to be a 2+3/4 mi branch from Pont Aberbargoed up the Bargoed Rhymney valley to Ysgwyddgwyn.
 Share capital was to be £100,000.

-The maritime destination which the line was to reach was described in the Act as "the ports [plural] of the Bristol Channel" and the armorial bearing of the company included the coast of arms both of Cardiff and Newport, although no reason has been recorded for the Newport connection.
+The maritime destination which the line was to reach was described in the act as "the ports [plural] of the Bristol Channel" and the armorial bearing of the company included the coast of arms both of Cardiff and Newport, although no reason has been recorded for the Newport connection.